shubSaurabh/gicsfs/README.md

 6. unshare_all
 7. download_shared_file

+### Logger
-Logger is the module that is used to log the messages to a file.
-It is used to log the messages to a file.
+This module that is used to log the messages to a file.
+It is used to log the messages to a file. this is where log level can be changed.
+DEBUG will print senstive information like github oauth flow details and INFO will print other details.

+### auth.py
-auth.py is the module that contains the logic for the authentication using Github OAuth authorization code flow.
+This module contains the logic for the authentication using Github OAuth authorization code flow.

+### cli.py
+This module is the entry point for the program.
+It is the first module that is executed.
+It contains the main logic for the program.
 It uses the PyCryptodome library for encryption and decryption.

-It uses the SQLite library for the database.

-It uses the SQLite Cipher library for the database.

-It allows users to upload, download, delete, and list files.

-It allows users to share files with other users.

-It allows users to unshare files with other users.

-It allows users to list all files in the system.

-It allows users to list all users in the system.

-If same file is uploaded twice, it will be stored only once in the database and the path will be the same.

-Files will be encrypted with a random AES key and the key is stored in the database.
-The master password is used to derive a key from the user's master password and the salt is stored in the database.